Michael (archangel): Islam

+In further Islamic literature, Michael is associated with mercy.
+He asks God for forgiveness for humans and is one of the first angels who obeyed God's orders to bow before Adam.
+From the tears of Michael, angels of mercy are created as his helpers.
+Like Gabriel, with whom he is often mentioned together, Michael is also a messenger.
+While Gabriel delivers messages from heaven to humans, Michael delivers messages to the angelic world.
+As the angel to effectuate God's providence he is also associated with natural phenomena and causes rain upon the lands.
+The latter function is also attested among modern writers, such as Sayyid Qutb.
+Unlike Christian tradition, Michael is rarely portrayed as a warrior-angel, with a few references to the Battle of Badr by Suyuti as an exception.

+The Miraj literature occasionally mentions both Gabriel and Michael as two angels who showed Muhammad Paradise and hell.
+However, he does not feature prominently and some accounts do not mention him at all.
+Prayers concerning Michael appear in some devotional literature, but usually in conjunction with the other three archangels.
+He is mentioned in a Shia supplication (dua), reportedly handed down by the 6th Imam Ja'far al-Sadiq, in the prayers for blessings for the Bearers of the Throne.

-Baha'i Faith
+Bahá'í Faith

 The archangel Michael seems to have never been mentioned publicly by Baha'u'llah, 'Abdu'l-Baha, Shoghi Effendi, or even the Universal House of Justice.
-Baha'i publications interpreting the Book of Revelation from the New Testament say Baha'u'llah was a chief prince of Persia foretold as Michael who would win "final victory over the dragon".
-Or, Michael, "One like God", is thought to be Baha'u'llah, as archangel Michael is thought to be an emanation of Hod or "glory" in Jewish Mysticism - because "Baha'u'llah" means splendor or glory of God.
+Bahá'í publications interpreting the Book of Revelation from the New Testament say Baha'u'llah was a chief prince of Persia foretold as Michael who would win "final victory over the dragon".
+Or, Michael, "One like God", is thought to be Baha'u'llah, as archangel Michael is thought to be an emanation of Hod or "glory" in Jewish Mysticism – because "Baha'u'llah" means splendor or glory of God.

 Gnosticism

-In the Secret Book of John, a 2nd-century text found in the Nag Hammadi codices of Gnosticism, Michael is placed in control of the demons who help Yaldabaoth create Adam, along with six others named Uriel, Asmenedas, Saphasatoel, Aarmouriam, Richram, and Amiorps.
+In the Secret Book of John, a second-century text found in the Nag Hammadi codices of Gnosticism, Michael is placed in control of the demons who help Yaldabaoth create Adam, along with six others named Uriel, Asmenedas, Saphasatoel, Aarmouriam, Richram, and Amiorps.
 According to Origen of Alexandria in his work Against Celsus, Michael was represented as a lion on the Ophite Diagram.